 Will the new academic year start as planned in September 2020?

 Our start date is unchanged – the new academic year will begin on Monday 7 September for all students.
 We will be following Scottish Government guidelines on precisely how our campuses and facilities will be operating but we are committed to doing all we can to provide students with the best possible experience over the next academic year.
-Find out more about what to expect from September 2020.

 Will this year's graduation ceremonies take place as scheduled?